 - Holdfolio retains "skin in the game" of 15-30% on each investment

-- Novel fractional investment in a group of single-family rental (SFR) investment properties
+- Fractional investment in multi-family investment properties

 - Detailed sample legal and financial docs available for review (once approved for the platform)

 - Excellent customer support and communications

 - Relatively complex legal and operating structure for investments

 - Reliance on Rule 506(b) to include non-accredited investors may invite SEC scrutiny